YaleSTC/yalestc.github.io/officehours.md

 Ruby on Rails, git/github, and many other technical topics.
 You can also discuss Yale ITS resources, policies, and APIs.

-Casey Watts is the manager of the Student Developer program.
-You can email him at casey.watts@yale.edu.
-You can see his face in the [ITS Organization chart, here](http://its.yale.edu/about/its-organization-charts/campus-community-technologies-0/web-technologies/web-technologies-1).

-**Office:** 143 Elm St. Basement Room B10

 Jemin Lee is the assistant manager of the Student Developer program.
 You can email him at jemin.lee@yale.edu.
 You can see his face in the [ITS Organization Chart, here](http://its.yale.edu/about/its-organization-charts/campus-community-technologies-0/web-technologies/web-technologies-1).